Are Labels Needed for Incremental Instance Learning?: Related Work

 \section{Related Work}

 \partitle{Visual Instance Recognition.} Visual instance recognition has been extensively researched in recent years and has been applied to various computer vision problems, including product retrieval~\cite{oh2016deep,hermans2017defense,liu2017sphereface,wang2017deep}, object tracking~\cite{bertinetto2016fully,shuai2021siammot,tao2016siamese}, and geo-localization~\cite{lin2013cross,vyas2022gama,zhu2022transgeo,shi2022beyond,wilson2021visual}.
 The most common approach for these tasks is to induce a discriminative embedding space, often using metric learning techniques~\cite{hermans2017defense,chopra2005learning}.
 These methods require access to the entire dataset and fine-grained similarity labels.
-In contrast, this paper presents a novel method for incremental and label-free visual instance recognition.
+In contrast, this paper presents a novel method for incremental and label-free visual instance recognition, in a similar vein to~\cite{parshotam2020continual}.

 \partitle{Class-Incremental Learning.} Class-incremental learning involves expanding a deep classifier with novel objects, with the goal of maintaining performance on previous categories and avoiding forgetting~\cite{masana2020class}.
-Popular techniques to prevent forgetting include regularization, which limits abrupt changes in network weights~\cite{kirkpatrick2017overcoming,li2017learning,riemer2018learning}, and memory replay of previous data~\cite{balaji2020effectiveness,shin2017continual,rolnick2019experience,ho2021prototypes}.
+Popular techniques to prevent forgetting include regularization, which limits abrupt changes in network weights~\cite{kirkpatrick2017overcoming,li2017learning,riemer2018learning,kerssies2022evaluating}, and memory replay of previous data~\cite{balaji2020effectiveness,shin2017continual,rolnick2019experience,ho2021prototypes}.
 Our approach differs from conventional class-incremental learning in two ways.
 First, while class-incremental learning focuses on object categories, our approach operates at the instance level, presenting new challenges.
 Second, class-incremental learning requires fully labeled datasets, which is often not possible in instance learning.
 To overcome these limitations, we use self-supervision and adapt relevant evaluation techniques.
 Specifically, we use Elastic Weight Consolidation (EwC) as a regularization method~\cite{kirkpatrick2017overcoming} and Replay as a memory technique~\cite{rolnick2019experience} due to their adaptability for label-free learning.

 \partitle{Self-Supervised Learning.} Self-supervision involves creating pretext tasks to learn deep representations without using labels.
 Early methods predicted rotations~\cite{gidaris2018unsupervised} or patches~\cite{noroozi2016unsupervised}, but contrastive learning has become dominant in recent years~\cite{chen2020improved,caron2020unsupervised,chen2020simple,he2020momentum}.
 In our work, we utilize self-supervision to extract learning signals in place of instance labels.
 We experimented with both BarlowTwins~\cite{barlowtwins} and SimSiam~\cite{simsiam} due to their high performance and adaptation in incremental learning tasks~\cite{fini2022self,madaan2021representational}.
 We found that BarlowTwins~\cite{barlowtwins} performs better than SimSiam for our incremental learning setup.
 We believe this is due to its ability to reduce redundancy across different views of the input.
 Reducing visual redundancy is especially important for different instances of the same object, as visual object instances may only differ in small details.